George Macdonald Medal

 The medal bears on its obverse a likeness of Professor Macdonald with the inscription "Professor George Macdonald 1903-67" and on the reverse the words "For services to tropical hygiene".

-Professor Alex Ezeh and Professor Sarah Cleaveland
+2020 Alex Ezeh and Sarah Cleaveland